heremaps/xyz-documentation/docs/cli/basic-features.md

 ##### Upload data with timestamp and date properties

 If you have timestamp or date properties in your data, the CLI can help you create additional time and date specific properties and time-based tags.
+This will make it easier to use the Data Hub Property Search feature.

 ```console
 here xyz upload <SPACE_ID> -f <CSV|GEOJSON> --date <propertyname>